tsmada/react-tabular-dashboard/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###

-* Quick summary
+* This is a prototype es6/reactjs user interface dashboard.
-* Version
+* Version 1
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###

-* Summary of set up
-* Configuration
+* Clone this repo and npm install from the directory then run npm start and browse to localhost:3000
+* This is webpack-dev-server so hot reload will happen
-* Dependencies
+* Material UI
 * Database configuration
 * How to run tests
 * Deployment instructions